ArbazHamidBamboowala/ArbazBamboowala/README.md

 *   🧠  I'm learning Machine Learning and AI
 *   🤝  I'm open to collaborating on ANY PROJECT IMPLEMENTATION
 *   ⚡  I love Marvel Shows.
 My Favorite character is Superman - Do Good Secretly.
 I also love to go for Long Drives and explore new things.
 I love Martial Arts, Swimming, Hip Hop, Creating Flyers.
+*   :birthday: I came to Earth on January 1st 1995.
 *   ### Skills:

 <p align="left">